Poikilos/ProfileHarvester/README.md

 # ProfileHarvester
-Get (only relevant) files all those random users saved to that business or school computer. formerly IntegratorEduClientGUI
+Get (only relevant) files from all those random users saved to that business or school computer. formerly IntegratorEduClientGUI

 ## Changes